-- Prioritize ministries and be open to God's leading into new ventures in order to serve congregations more effectively. - 2.
+- more effectively.
 Initiate collaboration and partnerships in ministry, remembering that God's call is for all disciples to be doers of the Word in the world, working together to educate and train each child of God.
 This emphasis will focus on all judicatories of the church, within the Ministry Council, with other ministry teams, and within the broader ecumenical community, especially those of the Presbyterian and Reformed Tradition.
 An intentional effort will be made to be more global and inclusive of the various cultures and languages represented in the Cumberland Presbyterian Church. - 3.
 Cast a vision of what it means to be a mature disciple by: developing a statement on discipleship for consideration by the General Assembly; providing tools and resources through which disciple growing can occur; developing a discipleship 101 course; encouraging congregations to use Opening Doors to Discipleship, Course D as a personal and communal resource for learning, living, and giving as disciples of Jesus Christ.